 The University is located on 250 acres of improved wooded land plus a golf course in the community of Americus, Georgia, 135 miles south of Atlanta.
-The attractive campus includes recreational areas, a spring-fed lake, and forty-four buildings.
+The attractive campus includes recreational areas, a spring-fed lake, and forty-nine buildings.

-The programs and educational opportunities at Georgia Southwestern State University are characterized by the following distinctive features: As a residential, comprehensive university, Georgia Southwestern serves a diverse student body, primarily drawn from southwest Georgia, with programs leading to bachelor, master, and education specialist degrees.
-A growing number of students from across the state as well as international and out-of-state students are also attracted by programs in a number of different areas.
+The programs and educational opportunities at Georgia Southwestern State University have many distinctive features.
+As a residential, comprehensive university, Georgia Southwestern serves a diverse student body with programs leading to bachelor's, master's and education specialist degrees.
+While GSW primarily draws students from Southwest Georgia, the university's wide variety of programs have attracted students from across Georgia, as well as out-of-state and internationally.